ebi-pf-team/interproscan6/README.md

 sudo docker build -t interproscan6 .
 ```

-Check the docker installtion is configured correctly, with all necessary privileges.
+Check the docker installation is configured correctly, with all necessary privileges.
 [StackOverflow](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue)

-For example, check root privileges have been provided to the docker socket
+For example, check root privileges have been provided to the docker socket, although be careful of the security implications of this:

 ```bash
 sudo chmod 666 /var/run/docker.sock